PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--serial` (string): (required)
 - `--senseEnabled` (boolean): Boolean indicating if sense(license) is enabled(true) or disabled(false) on the camera
 - `--mqttBrokerId` (string): The ID of the MQTT broker to be enabled on the camera.
 A value of null will disable MQTT on the camera
+- `--audioDetection` (object): The details of the audio detection config.
 - `--detectionModelId` (string): The ID of the object detection model